ericpriceco/ericpriceco.github.io/content/posts/2024-05-07-self-hosted-gha-runners.md

 - since the ARC runner image is bare minimum (not the same as a Github hosted runner), I've set a workaround to get "git" installed immediately on startup.
 You could potentially use a custom runner image; however, I didn't have any luck with that.
 Installing "git" at a minimum will allow the "actions/checkout" step to use git to checkout the repo instead of downloading an archive of the repo since git isn't installed.
 - installing the listener pods on the core nodes and not temporary nodes setup by Karpenter
 - telling the runner pod to run on my "general" node type in the Karpenter pool
-- update the githubConfigUrl setting to your organization
+- NOTE: update the githubConfigUrl setting to your organization

 ```terraform
 resource "helm_release" "arc_runners" {